BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 ### Static vs Dynamic Lifetime of Data Structures

-In Angular global state is nearly always shared over global singleton services.
+In Angular, global state is nearly always shared over global singleton services.
 Their lifetime starts even before the root component.
 And ends after every child component.
 The state's lifetime is ~equal to the Apps lifetime or the browser windows lifetime.